Perfect Paul, top-seeded Suns finish off Pelicans in Game 6

 “I had no clue,” said Paul, the former Pelican who finished with 33 points and eight assists.
 “I think maybe at halftime I said I might have to shoot a little more.
 But throughout the game, I was literally managing the game.
 I wasn’t taking heat checks.
 I don’t shoot enough to have heat checks.”

 The top-seeded Suns overcame a 10-point halftime deficit to finish off the Pelicans in six games.
-Phoenix set up a second-round series with Dallas, a 98-96 winner at Utah in another Game 6 later Thursday.
+Phoenix will face the Dallas-Utah winner in the second round.

 Paul led Phoenix to victories by scoring 19 points in the fourth quarter of Games 1 and 3 after trying to distribute the ball to teammates in the first three quarters.
 Suns coach Monty Williams said it was difficult to rank Paul’s achievements as a scorer, leader and game manager.